CeASAR's Mission and History

 The mission of the Center for Adolescent Substance Abuse Research (CeASAR) at Children's Hospital Boston is to discover new ways to reduce substance abuse and related disorders in children and adolescents.

 Dr. John Knight established the Center for Adolescent Substance Abuse Research in 1999.
 CeASAR's goal is to provide national leadership in the prevention, diagnosis and treatment of substance-related disorders as they affect children and adolescents.
-The center conducts research, teaching and training in the field of adolescent substance abuse, and provides clinical services through the Adolescent Substance Abuse Program (ASAP).
+The center conducts research, teaching and training in the field of adolescent substance abuse.

 The Adolescent Substance Abuse Program (ASAP) provides science-based, family-oriented and developmentally-appropriate evaluation and treatment for adolescents with substance use problems.